© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Waen Bant Standing Stone is a scheduled monument protected by Cadw under reference ME125.
 View the official record →

-Waen Bant Standing Stone is a prehistoric standing stone located in Meirionnydd, Wales, forming part of the region's significant heritage of megalithic monuments.
+Waen Bant Standing Stone is a prehistoric monolith located in Meirionnydd, Wales, and forms part of the broader landscape of ritual and ceremonial monuments in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME125.

 Waen Bant Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Waen Bant Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME125.